 12. Add some colour by painting your deck

 Decks don’t have to be bland and brown.
 There are myriad decking paints out there which allow you to jazz up your outdoors and splash a little personality onto your deck.
 If you want sleek and sophisticated go for greys; for bold and bright try an orange; or keep it more natural and choose a subtle green.
-The best news is the paint seals and nurtures the wood too.
+The best news is that the paint seals and nurtures the wood too.

 Ronseal decking rescue paint comes in 10 different colours, smooths the rough surfaces and fills cracks, leaving your wood with long-lasting colour and protection.

-13. Boost greenery with faux plants
+13. Boost greenery with potted plants

 You can always find a good selection of outdoor plants at Wyevale Garden Centres.

 Decking wood comes in many forms, and it’s always worth researching what will work for your garden and for those who will be using the area.
 Consider how much time and effort you want to spend on maintenance too.
 This beautiful decked garden room was created for BBC’s Getting the Builders In and features a composite decking material, in anthracite.

 Sian Astley, interior designer and builder at Moregeous Design created this raised, covered area using composite decking.
 Available from retailers such as Timbertech, composite deck boards don’t rot, warp or splinter, and require very little maintenance.